 — Attorney Lauren Saunders-National Consumer Law Center–

 The collection companies and credit bureaus are already notorious for ignoring disputes and giving consumers the run around.
 The system is already heavily slanted in favor of the bureaus and the banks and debt collectors.
-For more information about fixing your credit please visit us at www.creditindy.com or call today for your FREE CONSULTATION at 317.202.1297.
+For more information about fixing your credit please visit us at www.creditindy.com or call today for your CONSULTATION at 317.202.1297.